Building a dog health care schedule is essential for your pup.

 • Heartworm and Flea/Tick Medication — Keep your dog on a medication schedule to control heartworm, fleas and ticks.
 Heartgard Plus is often used with a prescription from a veterinarian to administer and prevent heartworm, and Frontline Plus is administered to control fleas and ticks.

-• Bath — You can give your dog a bath each month to remove a buildup of dirt in their fur, but you shouldn’t need to bathe your dog much more than once a month.
+• Bath — You can start giving your dog a bath each month to remove a buildup of dirt in their fur, but you shouldn’t need to bathe your dog much more than once a month.
 Dogs have natural oil in their hair that keeps their hair healthy, and bathing too much will damage their hair follicles.
 Make sure to use a dog shampoo when bathing instead of using a product meant for humans.

 How often should dogs have health checks?